abhsrivastava/abhsrivastava.github.io/_posts/2017-10-27-Replace-SprayTestKit-With-Custom-DSL.md

 }
 ```

-It's imporant not to forget to import `import io.circe.generic.auto._` because that gives us the Ecoder of the cases classes for free.
+It's important not to forget to import `import io.circe.generic.auto._` because that gives us the Encoder of the cases classes for free.
 Otherwise we will have to manually write our encoders and that won't be fun at all.

 This DSL is not a drop in replacement for the SprayTestKit because we made some changes, so I still had to spend 1 day doing search and replace in my code to make minor code changes.
 But in the end all my 400+ test cases ran and i removed the dependency on spray client and spray test kit from my code.